 What You Need to Know About COVID-19 Now

 COVID-19 is still around and poses a threat to the health of New Yorkers.
-COVID-19 testing, treatment and vaccination will remain available for New Yorkers.
-This includes people who do not have insurance or the ability to pay.
+COVID-19 testing, treatment and vaccination are available for New Yorkers.
+Options are available for people regardless of immigration status or insurance.

 Everyone should stay up to date on COVID-19 vaccinations, get tested if they have symptoms or have been exposed, and wear a high-quality mask when sick, following an exposure and when COVID-19 levels increase.